rspec/rspec-metagem/README.md

 ## the `rspec` command

 When you install the rspec-core gem, it installs the `rspec` executable, which you'll use to run rspec.
-The `rspec` comes with many useful options.
+The `rspec` command comes with many useful options.
 Run `rspec --help` to see the complete list.

 ## store command line options `.rspec`